Bill Roorbach

-Bill Roorbach (born August 8, 1953 Chicago, Illinois) is an American novelist, short story and nature writer, memoirist, journalist, blogger and critic.

-Roorbach has authored fiction and nonfiction works including Big Bend, which won the Flannery O'Connor Award for Short Fiction and the O. Henry Prize.
+William Roorbach (born August 8, 1953) is an American novelist, short story and nature writer, memoirist, journalist, blogger and critic.
+He has authored fiction and nonfiction works including Big Bend, which won the Flannery O'Connor Award for Short Fiction and the O. Henry Prize.
 Roorbach's memoir in nature, Temple Stream, won the Maine Literary Award for Nonfiction, 2005.
 His novel, Life Among Giants, won the 2013 Maine Literary Award for Fiction.[18]
-And The Remedy for Love, also a novel, was one of six finalists for the 2014 Kirkus Fiction Prize..
-His latest book, The Girl of the Lake, is a short story collection published in June 2017.
-His novel in progress is Lucky Turtle.
+And The Remedy for Love, also a novel, was one of six finalists for the 2014 Kirkus Fiction Prize.
+His book, The Girl of the Lake, is a short story collection published in June 2017.
+His most recent novel is Lucky Turtle, published in 2022.

 Background

-Bill Roorbach was born August, 1953 in Chicago, Illinois.
+Bill Roorbach was born in 1953 in Chicago, Illinois.
 The next year, his family moved to suburban Boston, Massachusetts, where he attended kindergarten.
 In 1959 the family moved to New Canaan, Connecticut, where he attended public schools from first grade on, graduating from New Canaan High School in 1971.
 In 1976, he was graduated from Ithaca College cum laude with a B.A. in Individual and Interdisciplinary Studies.

 During what he has called his "writing apprenticeship," Roorbach traveled and worked a series of different jobs.
 He played piano and sang in a succession of bands, bartended, worked briefly on a cattle ranch, and worked extensively as a carpenter, plumber, and handyman.
 In January, 1987, he enrolled in the Master of Fine Arts Writing Program of the Columbia University Graduate School of the Arts, where he was awarded a School of the Arts Fellowship, a Fellowship of Distinction and an English Department teaching assistantship.
 In addition, he was a fiction editor of "Columbia: A Magazine of Poetry and Prose."
 He was graduated in May 1990.